ibm-cloud-docs/vpc/about-contract.md

 ### The `logging` subsection
 {: #hpcr_contract_env_log}
+#### LogDNA
+{: #hpcr_contract_logdna}
+**Note:** The LogDNA is deprecated and will no longer be supported as of 30 March 2025.
+It will remain supported till March 2025 along with [IBM Cloud Logs](https://cloud.ibm.com/docs/cloud-logs?topic=cloud-logs-getting-started).

-The minimum subsection that is required for this section is the logging subsection.
-For more information, see [Logging for {{site.data.keyword.hpvs}} for VPC](/docs/vpc?topic=vpc-logging-for-hyper-protect-virtual-servers-for-vpc).
+The minimum subsection that is required for this section is the logDNA subsection.
+For more information, see [Logging for {{site.data.keyword.hpvs}} for VPC](/docs/vpc?topic=vpc-logging-for-hyper-protect-virtual-servers-for-vpc#log-analysis).

-The following snippet is an example of the `logging` subsection:
+The following snippet is an example of the `logDNA` subsection:

 ```yaml
 logging:
   logDNA: